Frequently Asked Questions

 Can I get a mortgage if I am on a Tier 2 Visa or an Ancestry Visa?

 Most banks prefer that you are in the UK working for 2-3 years and have a 25% deposit when applying for a mortgage as a Foreign National.
 There are some banks that allow 1 year but you need to be Tier 2 Visa or ancestry Visa and be registered to vote.
 Foreign national mortgages are challenging because there are a lot more checks involved than with a standard mortgage given that there is less information available about the individual.
 Talk to us about your situation and we can typically point you in the right direction.

 How long does a mortgage take to get approved?

-A mortgage can take up to 2 months to approve depending on how complex it is.
-Although this is not the norm it is best to start with worst case scenario.
+A mortgage can take up to 2 months or more to approve depending on how complex it is and demands on the lenders (volume of mortgages).
+Although this is not the norm it is best to start with this expectation.
 The best thing to do is be prepared and ready.
 Speak to a mortgage advisor as early as possible to ensure when you are ready to buy a property you have all your information ready.
 A Decision in Principle (DiP) is only required at the point you want to make an offer on a property.
 A DiP is only valid for a short time so may not be appropriate straight away.

 What is a Help to Buy mortgage?

 The Help to Buy equity loan is a government scheme which allows first home buyers to purchase a property using a 5% deposit.
 If you meet the criteria the government will lend you 20% (or 40% in London) as an interest free for 5 years equity loan and then charge interest on the loan after 5 years.
 It is up to you to get the other funds from the bank preferably through a regulated mortgage advisor who will know which bank is best for you.

 Remember it is an equity loan so if the property goes up in value so does the HtB mortgage you owe to the government.
 If the property goes down you still owe the original amount.

 What happens if my mortgage payments go past retirement age?